 Founded in 1891, the Canadian Bankers Association (CBA) is a national association representing more than 60 domestic and foreign banks operating in Canada.
 The CBA plays a central role in policy advocacy, public education, and financial literacy, serving policymakers, elected officials, media, and the Canadian public with trusted, authoritative information.

 For an organisation like the CBA, the website is not a marketing asset alone; it is advocacy infrastructure.
+Leadership needed a platform that could support strategic priorities without increasing operational complexity or cost—something that requires clarity well before design or development begins.

 This enterprise website redesign focused on building a scalable association website that supports long-term governance, brand identity, and evolving business objectives.
-Rather than optimising for surface-level visual appeal, the work prioritised a user-centric experience through intuitive navigation, responsive design, and content structures aligned to a clearly defined target audience.
+Rather than optimizing for surface-level visual appeal, the work prioritised a user-centric experience through intuitive navigation, responsive design, and content structures aligned to a clearly defined target audience.
 This ensured the CBA’s website could serve both public education needs and policy stakeholders without increasing operational complexity.

 The resulting enterprise website design supports consistent experiences across desktop and mobile devices, ensuring mobile responsiveness without compromising clarity or governance.